Carleton Ultimate Team: 2021

 After the rise of the Covid-19 Pandemic canceled two years of nationals in a row, the governing body for collegiate ultimate, USAU, extended eligibility for all graduates who had lost a season to the pandemic.
 With 6 years worth of players on the team, CUT was looking very strong for nationals in the winter of 2021, boasting an impressively large 42-player roster.
 The roster was also dotted with various club ultimate stars, including two players from Ring of Fire, the then-defending club champions.
 Having swept regionals, CUT came to nationals in California ready to take on a strong pool.
-After going up against UNC Wilmington 4-1, however, the game was called to a halt by observers, who reported that a player on CUT had announced a positive Covid-19 test, likely Omicron, since December 2021 was the beginning of that wave.
+After going up against UNC Wilmington 4-1, however, the game was called to a halt by observers, who reported that a player on CUT had announced a positive Covid-19 test.
 Several other players tested positive, leading to the withdrawal of CUT from the tournament.

+2022–2026

+Carleton missed the College Championships in 2022 but returned in 2023 after winning the North Central Regional Championship with a 12–11 victory over Minnesota.
+In 2024, CUT qualified for Nationals again but went winless in pool play.

+In 2025, Carleton won its fifth national championship, defeating Massachusetts 15–10 in the semifinal and Colorado 15–12 in the final in Burlington, Washington.
+The title tied Carleton with North Carolina for the second-most D-I men's championships, behind UC Santa Barbara's six.
+Junior Declan Miller was named the division's Player of the Year by Ultiworld.
+The team was coached by five CUT alumni: Dillon Lanier, Tim Schoch, Noah Hanson, Joe White, and Sol Yanuck.
+The staff, which succeeded longtime coach Phil Bowen, was named the division's Coaches of the Year by Ultiworld.

+Carleton returned to the championship game in 2026, defeating Pittsburgh 15–10 in the quarterfinal and Colorado 15–14 in the semifinal before losing to Massachusetts 15–11 in the final in Rockford, Illinois.